microsoft/fhir-proxy/docs/SOF_Scopes.md

 ![](images/smart_on_fhir_11.png)

 4. Once you&#39;ve connected to the storage account you can open the Identitylinks table an add an entry using the + Add button.
+The **RowKey** is the Azure AD Object Id for the user logging in and the **LinkedResourceId** is the FHIR Patient Id.

 ![](images/smart_on_fhir_12.png)

-The **RowKey** is the Azure AD Object Id for the user logging in and the **LinkedResourceId** is the FHIR Patient Id.
+The Azure AD Object Id can be found in Azure AD -> Users -> the selected user on the Profile blade.

 ![](images/smart_on_fhir_3.png)
-The Azure AD Object Id can be found in Azure AD -\&gt; Users -\&gt; the selected user on the Profile blade.